marcin-piotrak-mox/DevSecOps-fu/cheatsheets/regex-cheatsheet.md

 ## Anchors <a name="paragraph4.1"></a>

-Anchors and boundaries allow to describe text in terms of where it's located.
 Anchors specify **an exact position and this position only**, in the string or text where an occurence of a match is necessary.

 Caret (`^`) is a start of line/string anchor in multi-line pattern which specifies that a match must occur at the **beginning of the line/string**.